dasch-swiss/dsp-api/docs/03-apis/api-admin/lists_new-list-admin-routes_v1.md

  - GET: `/admin/lists[?projectIri=<projectIri>]`

 ### Get list item (entire list or a node)
+To use activate: `new-list-admin-routes:1`.
  - Required permission: none
+ - Response:
- - Return complete list with all children of the list, if the IRI of the list (i.e. root node) is given.
+    - If the IRI of the list (i.e. root node) is given, return complete `list` including its basic information, `listinfo`, and all children of the list.
- Otherwise if the IRI of a child node is given, return the entire node with its immediate children.
+   - If the IRI of a child node is given, return the entire `node` including its basic information, `nodeinfo`, with its immediate children.
  - GET: `/admin/lists/<listItemIri>`

 ### Get item information (entire list or a node)
+To use activate: `new-list-admin-routes:1`.
  - Required permission: none
+ - Response:
+    - If the IRI of the list (i.e. root node) is given, return basic information of the list, `listinfo` without children.
- - Return basic information about the node (root or child) leaving out its list of children.
+   - If the IRI of a child node is given, return basic information of the node, `nodeinfo`, without its children.
  - GET: `/admin/lists/<listItemIri>/info`

 ### Create new item (entire list or a node)
+To use activate: `new-list-admin-routes:1`.
   - Required permission: SystemAdmin / ProjectAdmin
   - POST: `/admin/lists`
   - BODY:

-**To create an entirely new list**, the IRI of the project must be given in the body of the request to which the list is supposed to be attached.
+#### Create an entirely new list
+The IRI of the project must be given in the body of the request to which the list is supposed to be attached.
 Further basic information about the list such as its `labels` and `comments` must also be provided.
 Optionally, the request body can contain a `name` for the list which must be unique in the project.